 The 2015 total ridership was up 7% over 2014, affected by required service closures to get ready for system expansion in 2016.

-Little noted by Seattle rail fans has been the been the ongoing failure of the agency to yet reach its light rail ridership forecast for 2011 even as economic recovery continues.
 The Federal Transit Administration (FTA) was told by Sound Transit in 2003 -- as part of the justification for the $500 million Full Funding Grant Agreement (FFGA) -- that by fall 2011 the average weekday light rail ridership would reach 37,800, and annual ridership would be at 11.5 million.
 As noted in Table 5.1 of the FTA-required Sound Transit Before and After Study, in 2011 Central Link carried 7.8 million passengers compared to the FFGA prediction of 11.5 million, about 32% lower than predicted.
 Not until the summer of 2013 did the weekday ridership on a few of the busiest days ever hit 37,800, and not until August 2014 did the weekday average for an entire month go above the 2011 goal.
-The average weekday ridership for all of 2014 reached 33,054, well below the goal once hoped to be met three years before that.
+The average weekday ridership for all of 2015 reached 35,573, still below the goal once hoped to be met four years before that.
+When two new stations opened in March 2016, Sound Transit closed out the ridership counting on the original Airport Link, noting for the record a 2020 goal it no longer needed to think about: "For the Link light rail system operating between Westlake and SeaTac Airport, in 2005 Sound Transit projected 45,200 average weekday riders by 2020.
+Although ridership was negatively affected by the national recession, after the economy started to recover ridership returned, carrying 35,500 (sic) average weekday riders through 2015.
+Ridership on Link has grown much faster than other transit in the region ever since it opened in 2009.
+With continued growth, ridership on Link should reach our 2020 estimates."
+Once the new stations at University of Washington Husky Stadium and Capitol Hill opened, all concern and interest over the below-target light rail performance levels of 2009 to 2015 evaporated.

-To be sure, the Sound Transit and the Federal Transit Administration have provided many reasons why light rail ridership in Seattle is lagging the forecasts used to justify the expenditure of public resources to build it, beyond The Great Recession as the primary alibi.
+To be sure, the Sound Transit and the Federal Transit Administration provided many reasons why light rail ridership in Seattle continuously lagged the forecasts used to justify the expenditure of public resources to build it, even beyond The Great Recession as the primary alibi.
 The other factors include higher fares than planned, and headways that were implemented at less attractive levels than forecast.
-This excuse from Sound Transit is intriguing:
+This additional excuse from Sound Transit is also intriguing:

 "Slow Adoption of New Transit Service in Rainier Valley Corridor.
 Major transit-dependent populations in the Rainier Valley have not yet fully adopted Link as a transit option.
 Outreach efforts have shown reluctance by many low income and non-English speaking populations in the Beacon Hill and Rainier Valley neighborhoods to change long-established travel patterns of using local bus routes.
 Customer service and outreach staff continue working on educational efforts to engage these communities and encourage Link usage as a faster travel option." -- July 2012 draft of Before and After Study, Table 5-1.